Kaysims/Grip-Club/README.md

 * ### Accessibility :
     * I have read about using :focus states when creating accessible websites.
 I would like to implement this once i have more understanding of how is best to use it.
     * I have also read that implementing error messages on forms is good for improving accessibility which i would like to do in the future.
+    * Restyling of the headers so the follow logically.
 * ### Icon :
     * A more sophisticated logo within the Nav bar, that customers can clearly link with bouldering and Grip Club.
 I used a free icon, which does not convey the club well.
 * ### Events calendar :